NextronSystems/thor-manual/core/flags.rst

              - Analyze only files changed within the last 3 days, or in particularly relevant directories

            .. warning::
-              May miss certain threads due to reduced coverage.
+              May miss certain threats due to reduced coverage.

            Alias:
              --quick